Bradpk/to-do-list/pseudocode.md

 What components will I need? <br>

+What functions will I need? <br>

 Should I be nesting components in other components and if so which ones? <br>

-How do I update the display using useState?<br>
+How do I update the display using the useState declarations?<br>

 What's all this localstorage business about? <br>